Last Updated on January 22, 2024 by Benson Varghese

 But what exactly does that mean – and are they really considered married in the eyes of the law?
 In Texas, common law marriage is treated as an actual marriage.

 Here’s an overview of common law marriage in Texas, including myths, misconceptions, and answers to frequently asked questions.
+But first, please watch this video by family law attorney Turner Thornton.

 What is common law marriage?